Please ensure Javascript is enabled for purposes of website accessibility Mission, Vision, And Strategic Initiatives | University of West Florida

 Actions:

-• Create task force to draft a guide, using the Circulation Department onboarding document as a template
+• Create taskforce to draft guide, using the Circulation Department onboarding document as a template

 • Allow employees who meet university eligibility standards to request flexible scheduling

-• Create a mini task force to develop a list of flexible options, in accordance with HR guidelines
+• Create a mini taskforce to develop list of flexible options, in accordance with HR guidelines

 • Engage more staff as editors/authors of internal communications

-• Incorporate an RSS feed so the most current info is easily found
+• Incorporate an RSS feed, if feasible, or similar so the current information is easily found

 • Provide multiple opportunities for library faculty and staff to share information, updates, and opportunities for collaboration